The Hazel: A Treasure from Prehistory to the Present Day

 The Sustainability of Cultivation

 Hazelnut cultivation in the Nebrodi is characterised by sustainable practices that respect the environment and preserve biodiversity.
-Hazel groves are cultivated in a traditional way, without the use of chemical pesticides, and harvesting is done manually to ensure that only the best fruits are selected.
+Hazelnut groves are cultivated in a traditional way, without the use of chemical pesticides, and harvesting is done manually to ensure that only the best fruits are selected.
 This sustainable approach not only helps protect the local ecosystem, but also ensures that the hazelnuts produced are of superior quality.

 The Importance of Biodiversity